mxriverlynn/rabbus/readme.md

 ### Request / Response

-The request/response pair uses a fanout exchange right now, but this will likely be changed to topic queue in the near future.
+The request/response pair uses a "topic" exchange.
+You should set the routing key via the "routingKey" parameter, but it will default to the message type if none is supplied.

 With a request/response setup, you can send a request for information and respond to it.
 A private, temporary queue will be created for the response